michael3770/Udacity-Data-Science-Nanodegree-Projects/Data Science Blog Post/Readme.md

 ## Dependencies

-To run the notebook included in the reposotory, the following packages are required
+To run the notebook included in the repository, the following packages are required
 - python
 - matplotlib
 - seaborn